– Penne – 1 lb. cooked al dente

 – Parsley – large handful, flat-leaf, rough chopped

 – White Wine – about a glass and a half

 How to make the Pesce spada alla Bagnarese:

 Bring your pasta water to a boil.
 And cook your penne noodles al dente.
 Drain.
 Reserve a cup of the now starchy cooking water.

 This should only take about 2 minutes or so.
 Stir in ¾ of your parsley.
 Add your wine and lemon juice, let the alcohol cook off a bit.
-Remove pan from heat and re-add your cooked eggplant and garlic.
-Fold in your cooked penne, cherry tomatoes, pine nuts, capers and remaining olive oil.
+Remove the pan from heat and re-add your cooked eggplant and garlic.
+Fold in your cooked penne, cherry tomatoes, pine nuts, capers, and remaining olive oil.

 Transfer to a large serving bowl, garnish with remaining parsley, lemon zest, and enjoy.